benwang2/obsidian-f22/Rutgers/2022 Fall/336/Notes/Lecture 10.md

 e.g. key is beer, and two bars sell the same beer at different princes

 A constraint that requires a beer to in Sells be a beer in Beers is called a **foreign key**.

+A foreign key is to be shared by a relation R and a relation S.